RedisLabs/redislabs-docs/content/rs/developing/modules/bloom-filters.md

 ![RedisBloom-hash1](/images/rs/rebloom-hash1.png)

 Of course, this is subject to collisions.
-If a collision occurs, the filter will return a false positive - indicating that the entry is indeed found (note that a bloom filter will never return a false negative, that is, claim that something does not exist when it fact it is present).
+If a collision occurs, the filter returns a false positive - indicating that the entry is indeed found (note that a bloom filter never returns a false negative, that is, claim that something does not exist when it fact it is present).